Nguyen-Thi-HuyenK/Portfolio-Projects/README.md

 - In this project, I had a chance to practice skills of teamwork in using the Kanban process model, Github version control, and different project management tools.

 - For more details, please refer to the original project which contains 6 repositories:  [DeliverMe repositories](https://github.com/orgs/din22-awap-ParcelDeliveryApp-team1/repositories)
-## V. GoEat - React native mobile application - International team project (Finland + Netherlands)
+## III.
+GoEat - React native mobile application - International team project (Finland + Netherlands)
 - This mobile app, developed using React Native, is compatible with both Android and iPhone.
 The frontend was designed by OAMK students, while our Dutch counterparts handled the backend.
 The app is user-friendly, offering customers a wide range of options to search and reserve restaurants based on location and various other criteria.
 - Link for **Figma designs:**  [here.](https://www.figma.com/design/ijCo2hscx1MbkXyas4EfON/GoEat?node-id=0-1&t=zgOCqVPpfy88Hrw3-0)